slinkp/practical-deep-learning-fastai/README.md

 [Road to the Top, Part 2 - my kaggle copy](https://www.kaggle.com/code/slinkp/small-models-road-to-the-top-part-2)

-Left off here - confirmed it runs after fixing rust dependency
-- haven't worked through it yet.

-Takes ~45 min to run on kaggle with GPU
+Takes ~45 min to run on kaggle with GPU.

+Tried submitting to competition with running on a single P100... results: scored 0.98154

 ### Book chapter 9